ioit-aaa/Ligram/README.md

 Make sure using the issue template and writing the detailed version number I DO NOT KNOW WTF IS _I HAVE BEEN USING THE LATEST VERSION_

-If you experience a crash, you can use logcat to catch the log (TAG: `Nnngram` ).
+If you experience a crash, you can use logcat to catch the log (TAG: `Ligram` ).

 ### Compilation Guide

 You will require Android NDK rev. 21 and Android SDK 14

-1. Download the Telegram source code from https://github.com/PreviousAlone/Nnngram
+1. Download the Telegram source code from https://github.com/PreviousAlone/Ligram
 2. Download the ccache from [here](https://ccache.dev/) and make sure it is in your `PATH`.
 3. Replace release.keystore in TMessagesProj/config with your own one.
 4. Fill out RELEASE_KEY_PASSWORD, RELEASE_KEY_ALIAS, RELEASE_STORE_PASSWORD in gradle.properties to access your release.keystore